Vintage black carved link bracelet featuring chunky circular links and a decorative floral clasp with hand-carved detailing

 Packed With Care

-Every order is thoughtfully prepared and shipped from our Pittsburgh-based curio space.
+Every order is thoughtfully prepared and shipped from our Pittsburgh-based curio space, ensuring your treasures arrive safely and ready to delight.